Phytolizer/hackpp/README.md

 #ENDIF
 ```

-`!GOTO` is also a part of the language.
+`#GOTO` is also a part of the language.
 It forces a jump to an existing label.

 ### Math
 All math operations are performed in-place -- that is, the result is stored in the first operand.